 The Initiative took shape in 2016 with the Eurisy Conference on Outdoor Sports.
 The conference was to identify the innovation potential space can generate for outdoor sports, especially through satellite applications targeted for this market.

-Over recent years, sports as an industry has been particularly receptive to new developments in technology and analytics.
+Over recent years, sport as an industry has been particularly receptive to new developments in technology and analytics.
 Wearable technologies have diversified, both at a professional sports science level and in the consumer fitness market, while broadcasters have to keep up with new trends and the increasing public’s interest in sports.
-Whether for active participation or passively following as a spectator of sporting events, sports have become a growing factor in Europe’s economy and society!
+Whether for active participation or passively following as a spectator of sporting events, sport has become a growing factor in Europe’s economy and society!

 - Satellite imagery provides geographical (e.g. elevation, route conditions, sea state) and environmental (e.g. weather, air quality, temperature) information relevant for sports activities and the performance of athletes, as well as for planning, operations and condition based maintenance of sport facilities and equipment (e.g. golf courses, ski slopes, virtual platforms).